Kwidzyn: Late modern period

+Interbellum and World War II

 As a result of the Treaty of Versailles after World War I, the district of Marienwerder was divided.
 The parts west of the Vistula were incorporated into the Polish Second Republic, which had just regained its independence.
 The parts east of the Vistula, to which the town of Marienwerder belonged, was to take part in the East Prussian plebiscite, which was organized under the control of the League of Nations.
 The Inter-Allied Commission with nearly 2,000 troops often favored the Germans, and its services towards Poles were often delayed and limited, while the administration remained under German control.
 The town was home to the Polish Warmian Plebiscite Committee and the Committee for Polish Affairs, which, however, had to operate partly secretly.
 On May 16, 1920, the largest Polish plebiscite demonstration in Powiśle took place in the town, and Poles had to organize defenses against attacks by German militias.
-These conditions combined with German electoral fraud resulted in 7,811 votes given to remain in East Prussia, and therefore Germany, and only 362 for Poland.
+According to Polish sources there was German electoral fraud.
+In Marienwerder 7,811 votes were given to remain in East Prussia, and therefore Germany, and 362 for Poland.
 Afterwards, anti-Polish terror intensified.

 According to the Geneva Conventions, the Polish community was entitled to its own schools, and from 1934 local Poles strove to establish a Polish school.
 The Germans blocked the establishment of the school, and Polish organizations filed 100 complaints to the German administration before the Polish private gymnasium was finally established on November 10, 1937.
 Local German press incited the Germans against the Polish school, and in 1938 a fourteen-year-old boy was shot at the school playground, which the German police ignored, and the shooter was not caught.
 The Germans, especially the Hitler Youth, repeatedly harassed and attacked Polish students and devastated the school.
 It was forcibly closed down on August 25, 1939.
-The German police surrounded the Polish school and arrested its principal Władysław Gębik, 13 teachers, other staff and 162 students, who were imprisoned in Tapiau (today Gvardeysk), and then deported elsewhere.
+The German police surrounded the Polish school and arrested its principal Władysław Gębik, 13 teachers, other staff and 162 students, who were imprisoned in Tapiau (today Gvardeysk), Strobjehnen (Kulikovo) and Grünhoff (Roshchino).
 Later on, students under the age of 18 were released, older students were forcibly conscripted into the Wehrmacht, while teachers and staff were deported to concentration camps, where most of them were murdered.
 The head of the local Polish Bank Ludowy was also arrested, and the local Polish consulate was cut off from telephone lines, nevertheless the state radio in Poland still provided information regarding the attack on the Polish school on the same day.